 Plunger pumps mainly rely on the reciprocating movement of the plunger in the pump body to inhale and discharge fluid.

-When the plunger moves in one direction, the pump volume increases and the pressure in the pump chamber decreases, at which time the valve at the inlet opens and the fluid is sucked into the pump body.
+When the plunger moves in one direction, the pump volume increases and the pressure in the pump chamber decreases, at which time the valve at the pump inlet opens and draws fluid into the pump body.

-When the plunger reaches the apex, it moves in the opposite direction, at which time the pressure in the pump chamber increases, the inlet valve closes, the outlet valve opens, and the fluid is discharged from the outlet.
+When the plunger reaches the apex, it moves in the opposite direction, at which time the pressure in the pump chamber increases, the inlet valve closes, the outlet valve opens, and the fluid flows out from the outlet.

 Overview | |